SriKorandla/COSC55DataStateEncryption/README.md

 ## Structure of Repo
 All of our documentation is through the wiki feature; click the wiki, then select the relevant page.
 We have pages for each module:
-* system design for module 2
+* System Design for Module 2
-* creation of environment for module 3
+* Creation of Environment for Module 3
-* testing for module 3
+* Testing for Module 3
-* security implementation full walkthrough for module 4
+* Security Implementation Full Walkthrough for Module 4
-* Security Technical Summary for module 4
+* Security Technical Summary for Module 4

 We also have a initial source which we used to guide our research, and a final resources page of articles we used to guide our implementations for security for module 4.
 Check the wiki for these details on the project.